stellanomia/stelaro/README.md

 # steralo
-An interpreter written in Rust.
+An compiler written in Rust.